Aniket1998/aniket1998.github.io/index.md

 ## About Me

-I am a Pre-Doctoral Researcher in the Machine Learning and Optimization (MLO) Team at Google AI, Bangalore.
-Prior to this, I was an undergraduate at Indian Institute of Technology Kanpur (IITK) double majoring in Electrical Engineering and Mathematics.
+I am a Pre-Doctoral Researcher in the Machine Learning and Optimization (MLO) Team at Google DeepMind.
+Prior to this, I was an undergrad at Indian Institute of Technology Kanpur (IITK) double majoring in Electrical Engineering and Mathematics.
 During my time at IITK and Google, I have been fortunate to learn from an amazing set of mentors (in no particular order) : [Praneeth Netrapalli](https://praneethnetrapalli.org/) (Google), [Dheeraj Nagaraj](https://dheerajnagaraj.com/) (Google), [Arun Suggala](https://www.cs.cmu.edu/~asuggala/) (Google), [Michael Muehlebach](https://sites.google.com/corp/view/mmuehlebach/) (MPI-IS), [Bernhard Schölkopf](https://is.mpg.de/~bs) (MPI-IS) and [Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) (TIFR).

-##  Interests
+##  Research

-My interests lie at the intersection of Applied Probability, Statistics and Theoretical Computer Science.
-Specific interests include:
+I'm broadly interested in the union of Probability, Geometry and Theoretical Computer Science.
+Specific areas of interest include:

-- **Sampling and Markov Chains** : Sampling from High-Dimensional Densities, Spin Systems, Wasserstein Gradient Flows, Bakry-Emery Theory
+- **Sampling and Markov Chains** : Algorithms and Lower Bounds for Sampling from High Dimensional Gibbs Measures and Convex Bodies, Spin Systems, Bakry-Emery Theory

-- **Applied Probability** : Concentration of Measure, Random Matrix Theory, Optimal Transport, High-Dimensional Statistics
+- **Applied Probability** : Phase Transitions in Random Structures, Information-Computation Tradeoffs in High Dimensional Statistics, Optimal Transport Theory, Interacting Particle Systems

-- **Continuous Optimization** : Nonconvex Optimization, Minimax Optimization, Stochastic Optimization
+- **Dynamical Systems and Optimization** : Euclidean and Wasserstein Gradient Flows, applications to Continuous Optimization and Statistical Learning

+Much of my recent work has focused on the applications of these ideas to the analysis of widely used Machine Learning algorithms.

 ## News

+- **[Mar.
+2024]** Talk at FLAIR Seminar, EPFL on analyzing sampling as optimization on the space of measures
 - **[Nov.
-2023]** Gave a [talk](https://www.youtube.com/watch?v=ufDU59FSCls) at the [MSR-IISc Theory Seminar](https://www.csa.iisc.ac.in/iisc-msr-seminar/?talk=20231124_AniketDas) on analyzing sampling through the lens of optimization.
+2023]** [Talk](https://www.youtube.com/watch?v=ufDU59FSCls) at the [MSR-IISc Theory Seminar](https://www.csa.iisc.ac.in/iisc-msr-seminar/?talk=20231124_AniketDas) on analyzing sampling through the lens of optimization.
 - **[Sept.
-2023]** Our paper on [Fast Finite-Particle Convergence of Stein Variational Gradient Descent](https://arxiv.org/abs/2305.17558) is accepted as a **Spotlight Paper at NeurIPS 2023**
+2023]** Paper on [Fast Finite-Particle Convergence of Stein Variational Gradient Descent](https://arxiv.org/abs/2305.17558) accepted as a **Spotlight Paper at NeurIPS 2023**
-- **[May 2023]** Our papers on [Stochastic Gradient Langevin Dynamics](https://proceedings.mlr.press/v195/das23a.html) and [Near Optimal Heteroscedastic Regression](https://proceedings.mlr.press/v195/das23b.html) are accepted at **COLT 2023**.
+- **[May 2023]** Papers on [Stochastic Gradient Langevin Dynamics](https://proceedings.mlr.press/v195/das23a.html) and [Near Optimal Heteroscedastic Regression](https://proceedings.mlr.press/v195/das23b.html) accepted at **COLT 2023**.
-- **[Sept.
-2022]** Our paper on [Sampling Without Replacement for Finite-sum Minimax Optimization](https://proceedings.neurips.cc/paper_files/paper/2022/hash/2ce4f0b8e24c45318352068603153590-Abstract-Conference.html) is accepted at **NeurIPS 2022**
+- **[Sep.
+2022]** Paper on [Sampling Without Replacement for Finite-sum Minimax Optimization](https://proceedings.neurips.cc/paper_files/paper/2022/hash/2ce4f0b8e24c45318352068603153590-Abstract-Conference.html) accepted at **NeurIPS 2022**
-- **[July 2022]** Joined the MLO Team at Google AI, Bangalore as a Pre-Doctoral Researcher
+- **[Jul.
+2022]** Joined the MLO Team at Google DeepMind
-- **[June 2022]** Graduated from IIT Kanpur with a Double Major in EE and Math.
+- **[Jun.
+2022]** Graduated from IIT Kanpur with a Double Major in EE and Math.

 ## Selected Publications